“What Should I Not Do?” The Question Less Asked

 Recently, a client asked me “Ok.
 So what shouldn’t I do now?”
 And it struck me how infrequently we get such questions.
 As professionals we are often asked them by our clients, “What should I do?” in the belief that something ‘more’ is the solution to their problems; that they are missing out on something that they should be doing.
 This is true for most fields and healthcare is no exception.

-Solutions to a problem can often be found from many directions though we often prefer something from the side of complexity – the ‘more’ side.
+There are often many ways and solutions to a problem.
+However, we often prefer something complex – the ‘more’ side.
 In healthcare, that could mean more ‘tests’, ‘scans’, ‘drugs’ or ‘treatments’.
 The ‘less’ side is less explored, no pun intended.

 In the case of musculoskeletal conditions, a small minority of conditions have their roots in the person’s genetic code; meaning that they were born with it.
 Most have external causes – lifestyle, diet, occupational conditions or movement habits.
 For example low back pain from poor posture, wrist repetitive strain injury from poor ergonomic workplace setup and sports injury from overtraining.

 When faced with such musculoskeletal injuries, humans don’t seem to be geared up to accept simple answers.
-We prefer complex solutions (read machines with lots of blinking lights) over simpler ones (read manual therapy or exercises using body weight).
+We prefer complex solutions (read machines with lots of blinking lights) over simpler ones to our questions (read manual therapy or exercises using body weight).
 We see this across many different situations.

 The most common situation is, ‘what sort of machine test will you do?’
 We have learnt to equate the more expensive and more complex the machine scanning us to better results.
 We wrote about this about a year ago, “Diagnose First, Scan Second” where a recent study found that the routine use of radiography (X-ray), MRI, or CT scans in patients with low-back pain but no indication of a serious underlying condition does not improve clinical outcomes.
 Combine this no-improvement outcome with the more recent reports on radiation overdoses from CT scan and it is worrying.